gbagnoli/tzbuddy.rs/README.md

 tzbuddy uses timezones from the [IANA database](http://www.iana.org/time-zones).
 A list of available timezones can be found on [wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+You can run `tzbuddy --list-timezones` to have a list of regions, or `tzbuddy --list-timezones <region>` to print the list of available timezone identifiers in that region.

 Prior to version `0.3`, `tzbuddy` did not support configuration files, and you had to create an alias on the shell.